opendocsg/slw-judgments-backfill/2016_SGHC_42/report.md

 47     Thirdly, Mr Ong alleged (in paras 13 and 28–31 of his first supporting affidavit) that I had failed to take into account that the father’s estate was negative in value.
 I did no such thing.
 I left it to the Registrar to make an inquiry and it was for Mr Ong to persuade AR Leong that the father’s estate was negative in value.
 Indeed, I note from DJ Seah’s Judgment at [27] that Mr Ong had made the same point to him, _ie_ , that it was the Registrar who made the inquiry.

 48     Furthermore, in considering Mr Ong’s appeal in respect of the lack of merits of AR Leong’s substantive decision, I accepted that his appeal was not clearly hopeless.
-However, I decided that he was not entitled to an extension of time to file an appeal in respect of that decision for other reasons stated in my grounds of decision dated 7 August 2014 (see _Ong Wui Swoon v Ong Wui Teck_ [2014] SGHC 157 at [64]).
+However, I decided that he was not entitled to an extension of time to file an appeal in respect of that decision for other reasons stated in my grounds of decision dated 7 August 2014 (see _Ong Wui Swoon v Ong Wui Teck_ <span class="citation">[2014] SGHC 157</span> at [64]).

 49     Mr Ong’s allegation on this point was therefore factually incorrect.